Episodes

 While anger is still palpable in many places over those executives not not charged as for their role in the 2008/2009 financial meltdown, many smaller but similar white collar crimes have been committed with no oversight, no punishment and not even any more anger.

 Has high end while collar crime simply become an acceptable cost of doing business?
 Has it become the collateral damage of capitalism that we are willing to accept?
-This is where Jennifer Taub takes us in Big Dirty Money: The Shocking Injustice and Unseen Cost of White Collar Crime.
+This is where Jennifer Taub takes us in Big Dirty Money: The Shocking Injustice and Unseen Cost of White Collar Crime

 My conversation with Jennifer Taub: